ankursharma180/PositionBookDemo/README.md

 **********************GET SECURITIES INPUT********************
-If the input security is one, then enter input like this: 3,BUY,ACC1,SEC1,50 :
-If you have more than one security input, add a pipe character(|) in between input securities.
-Example: 3,BUY,ACC1,SEC1,50|4,SELL,ACC1,SEC1,10
 Please provide your input: 3,BUY,ACC1,SEC1,12|4,CANCEL,ACC1,SEC1,0

 <<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>>>>
  || ACC1 || SEC1 || 40 || [id:1,BUY,ACC1,SEC1,50] [id:2,SELL,ACC1,SEC1,10] [id:3,BUY,ACC1,SEC1,12] [id:4,CANCEL,ACC1,SEC1,0] ||
 <<<<<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>

 **********************GET SECURITIES INPUT********************
-If the input security is one, then enter input like this: 6,BUY,ACC1,SEC1,50 :
-If you have more than one security input, add a pipe character(|) in between input securities.
-Example: 6,BUY,ACC1,SEC1,50|7,SELL,ACC1,SEC1,10
 Please provide your input: 6,BUY,ACC1,SEC1,50

 <<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>>>>
  || ACC1 || SEC1 || 90 || [id:1,BUY,ACC1,SEC1,50] [id:2,SELL,ACC1,SEC1,10] [id:3,BUY,ACC1,SEC1,12] [id:4,CANCEL,ACC1,SEC1,0] [id:6,BUY,ACC1,SEC1,50] ||